Place the car on a level surface.

 B - Synthetic oil according to VW 50000 standard.

-The use of additives, no matter what grade, in lubricating oils leads to disruption of operation and can lead to undesirable mixture composition.
-This opinion firms VW / Audi.
-The use of oils with additives that extend their service life is questionable, especially when using oils for severe operating conditions.
+The use of additives, no matter what kind, in lubricating oils leads to disruption of the operating mode and can lead to an undesirable mixture composition.
+This is the opinion of VW/Audi.
+The use of oils with additives that extend their service life remains questionable, especially when using oils for heavy-duty operation.